Larrystamford/Python-OpenCV-Automated-Car/README.md

 ![png](Images/19.png)

-## A small learning project to get comfortable with using Python and OpenCV
+## A small learning project with using Python and OpenCV
 In this project, I touched on using certain OpenCV tools in an attempt to identify the lanes on the road of a Udacity self-driving car simulator.
 After which, rules were hardcoded to allow the car to drive itself based on the detected lane markings.

-Spoilers: The car drives fine on a straight road.
-The chances of the car going off-road is proportional to how bent and steep the road is.

 ## Getting Started
 The initial goals are: